 Lent is a complex reminding of our own power.
 By fasting, we allow ourselves to feel the mighty stimulus of hunger — and ignore it.
 By fasting, we feel within ourselves the urge to react — and then we don’t.
 This denial is a powerful approval of the person, for if we can say “no” to stimulus, standing outside of the observable mechanics of nature, surely we have a unique place in the universe, a certain transcendence of the material world?
 Furthermore, the reminder that we can say “no” to a stimulus infuses our “yes” with freedom.
 Because we know that we don’t have to eat, choosing to eat is protected from ever becoming a merely determined response to stimulus — it is rather our freely chosen action.

-Or consider a fast from sexual activity (something the Church does not require, but a common enough practice among Catholic couples during Lent).
+Or consider saying no to sexual activity.
 The sexual act, considered materially, consist of the stimulus of sexual desire and the response of sexual activity.
 Because this stimulus is so powerful, our sexual lives runs the risk of living an illusion, of humming along to that song which advises we “do it like they do on the Discovery Channel,” believing that our sexual acts be reduced to merely determined responses to the fact of our being aroused — responses to stimulus and reactions to outside forces outside of our ability to do otherwise — outside of our freedom.

 It is immensely evident that our sexually free age has nothing whatsoever to do with an actual concept of freedom, simply because we have slipped from a sense of responsibility for our sexual actions.
 To “be responsible” is to be tied to your action as its sole originator.
-To “be responsible” is to feel within your gut the fantastic fact of freedom, that you are a source of real decision, and thus all your actions can be traced back to you, to a singular moment where you decided — where no one and nothing else did.
+To “be responsible” is to feel within your gut the fantastic fact of freedom, that you are a source of real decision, and thus all your actions can be traced back to you, to a singular moment where you decided — you and no one else.
 If there is no responsibility, than there is no sense of our own freedom, and a sexual liberation which devalues our sense of freedom cannot be a liberation.

 But by feeling sexual desire and saying no, we our reminded of our own power, and this reminding infuses each and every time we say “yes” with the joy of freedom — because we don’t have to do it, because we aren’t compelled by stimulus to respond, because we are not merely reacting to the force of sexual arousal, our sexual acts can be gifts.
 For it is no gift to not be able to do otherwise.
 If I am forced by the “laws of nature” to buy you a Ferrari, though you may enjoy the car, you could hardly call my purchase a gift.
 So too with the sexual act.
 To act out of the compulsion of the Discovery Channel is to kill the possibility of the gift, which is given in freedom.